Meaning of Numbers: The Number 333

 Adam Clarke's Commentary, Scofield Reference Notes and other study aids admit 1John 5:7 is an uninspired addition to the KJV.
 Modern Bibles such as the NIV, Holman Christian Standard, HBFV, NASB and others completely omit the text found in the KJV's text of 1John 5:7.
 The truth is that the Godhead is not triune in nature but rather is currently composed of two Beings.

-Additional info on the Biblical Meaning of 333
+More Info on Biblical Meaning of 333

 Multiple threes (333) are linked to one of the major proofs that Jesus was a Jew.
 The book of Luke records that he can trace his lineage, through Mary, back to Judah from whom we get the shortened reference "Jew."